Aurora HDR 2019 Review

 Good software can also take a single Raw image and expand an image’s tonal range through tone mapping.

 However, not all HDR programs are the same.
 While both Lightroom and Photoshop have the ability to combine the exposures for you, the image they come out with is generally lackluster and still needs a lot of post-processing to really make shine.

-Most HDR photographers choose to go elsewhere for the actual exposure-combining and initial editing, and for many, that software is called Aurora HDR.
+Most HDR photographers choose to go elsewhere for the actual exposure-combining and initial editing, not to mention a Lightroom alternative that doesn’t have a monthly subscription fee…. and for many, that software is called Aurora HDR.